chadhietala/hedgehog/README.md

 Hedgehog - Watch and Compile hogan.js templates
 ===============================================

-This utility will watch a directory with raw hogan.js template files and compile them into corresponding vanilla js files.
+Hedgehog is a node.js utility script that will watch a directory with raw [hogan.js](http://twitter.github.com/hogan.js/) template files for changes and compile them into corresponding vanilla js files.

-The templates will be available in the JST namespace and relative to the filepath of the raw template.
+The templates will be available in a global JST namespace, relative to the filepath of the raw template file.
-For instance: Let's say we created a template and saved it as `./templates/user/profile.js`:
+For instance: Let's say we create a template and save it as `./templates/user/profile.mustache`:

 ```mustache
 <h1>{{ name }}</h1>